Jokulsarlon, South Coast and Ice Caving - EI42

 Now is time to head to the Jökulsárlón Iceberg Lagoon.
 It's a really deep lagoon, some 75 stories below the surface.
 Then you know what the expression means, "the tip of the iceberg".
 The lagoon is particularly beautiful in low light.

-We reach our country hotel, either at Gerdi or Hali, around dinner time.
-The rooms are basic, with bathroom, and the all-important WiFi connection is available.
+We reach our Country Hotel, either at Gerdi or Hali, around dinner time.
+The rooms are basic and the all-important WiFi connection is available.
 Breakfast is included.
 Located between the mountains and the sea, the views from there are simply terrific.
-Our accommodations.

 If the aurora forecast shows activity and the sky is clear, we step out sight our accommodation and check for the amazing northern lights in the evening.